Click here to watch the November 1, 2022, 1pm Open Enrollment presentation

 A 403(b) retirement plan is available for all faculty and staff who have reached age 21.
 Employees may participate on an unmatched basis immediately upon becoming benefits eligible.
 Contributions may be invested in TIAA-CREF and/or Fidelity Investments.

 Employees may participate on a matched basis after two years of employment for staff and one year of employment for faculty.
 Once attaining match eligibility and confirming election via the Salary Reduction Agreement form, a base five-percent university contribution is supplemented by matching the employee's contribution of up to an additional four percent when the employee chooses to make such additional contribution.
-Prior employment with an educational institution of higher learning or certain research organizations may qualify the employee for immediate participation with the match.
+Prior employment with an educational institution of higher learning or certain research organizations may qualify the employee for immediate participation with the match, or for a reduction in the waiting period, if the break in service between institutions is 90 days or fewer.

 Please note that the match is not automatic.
 Employees must submit a Salary Reduction Agreement form indicating this election in order to receive this benefit.